Counting conjugacy classes in groups with contracting elements: Applications

 \subsection{SCC actions with infinitely many closed geodesics of bounded length}

-We now give a geometrically infinite hyperbolic 3-manifold with infinitely many closed geodesics of bounded length.
-This is essentially due to Peign\'e in \cite{Peigne2}, where geometrically infinite examples with finite BMS measure are constructed as the Schottky product of two Kleinian groups.
+We now give a geometrically infinite hyperbolic 3-manifold with infinitely many closed geodesics of bounded length and with a SCC deck transformation group action.
+This is essentially due to Peign\'e in \cite{Peigne3}, where geometrically infinite examples with finite Bowen-Margulis-Sullivan measure are constructed as the Schottky product of two Kleinian groups.
 For the convenience of the reader, we give some details about the construction.

 Let $H$ be an infinitely generated discrete group acting on the hyperbolic plane $\mathbb H^2$ such that $\e H\le 1$ and $\mathbb H^2/H$ contains infinitely many closed geodesics with bounded length.
 Such subgroups can be chosen as the fundamental group of an infinite regular cover of a compact hyperbolic surface.